Disaster Legal Help Victoria has created a five-point plan for being legally prepared in the event of a disaster:

 - Get your important documents together such as Wills, titles, rental contracts, birth certificates, your passport, insurance documents, and Centrelink or Medicare paperwork.

 - Put your documents kit in a fireproof safe or a safety deposit box.
 Alternatively, create an electronic copy and email it to yourself.

 - Keep a list of emergency contacts for dealing with recovery from a natural disaster, including Disaster Legal Help Victoria on 1800 113 432 or your local .

 Creating a documents kit

 Sometimes people misplace or lose track of important documents.
-House and land titles, Wills, birth certificates and other documents are often stored for many years.
+House and land titles, Wills, birth certificates and other documents are often stored away for many years.
 It might take you some time to find the originals and get copies.
 It helps to locate and store these documents early.
+For more information, visit .

-Store copies of your important documents in a plastic folder and/or scan them and store them electronically.
-Electronic copies of your important documents can be stored on the cloud, for example in an email to yourself.
+Store copies of your important documents in a plastic folder or scan them and store them electronically.
+Electronic copies of your important documents can be stored on the cloud or simply emailed to yourself.
 This will prevent you from losing access to the documents if you lose your device.

 Creating an inventory of your property

 It is recommended that you also prepare an inventory of your property to help with any future insurance claims.
 An inventory should include the description and value of your property.